celest-dev/celest/packages/platform/storage/README.md

 ### Secure Storage

 Sometimes you may need to store sensitive data, such as API keys or user credentials, in a way that is more secure than local storage.
-In this case, use the `secure` getter on a `PlatformStorage` instance to get a secure variation.
+In this case, use the `secure` getter on a `NativeStorage` instance to get a secure variation.

 ```dart
 final secureStorage = storage.secure;